 The framework of the CPM features several theories that help child welfare workers and leaders better understand those they serve and engage; social workers are familiar with most of them.
 This framework includes:

-- intervention theories that address when and how to intervene in order to address and sustain the safety, permanency, and wellness of children, youth, and families; and
+- Intervention theories that address when and how to intervene in order to address and sustain the safety, permanency, and wellness of children, youth, and families

 It also features values that guide the implementation of casework components that promote collaborative interactions with clients and practice elements that can be operationalized by social workers in their practice.

-A distinctive set of features of the CPM are the foundational behaviors, practice behaviors, and leadership behaviors assumed to be key to creating an environment that is conducive for its implementation in county child welfare agencies.
-The majority of these behaviors are already included in social work curricula.
+Distinctive features of the CPM are three sets of behaviors: foundational behaviors, practice behaviors, and leadership behaviors.
+These behaviors are key to creating an environment that is conducive for the implementation of the CPM in county child welfare agencies.

 Background of CPM Development